hal-9001-v/hal-9001-v.github.io/_posts/2023-11-04-Climbing-Deforming-Meshes 2.markdown

 ```

 <br>
 Once we have identified the closest point, use a raycast from the player to the point.
+I am using this code because Unity does not implement a method to find the closest point from a MeshCollider.
+If you try to use MeshCollider.GetClosestPoint(), you will get a warning log with bad news.
+That is the case for the 2022 version I used for this, it might change in newer versions.

 ## Update the collider ##
 You can skip this step for now if you want to test the climbing over unanimated models.
 But, if you do use animations, you must make sure that the collision mesh gets updated to the changes caused by the animations.
 Otherwise, the collision won't match the current status of the model, since it will keep the initial shape of it.